optskug/docs/README.md

 > [!NOTE]
 > Bold vehicles are vehicles we suspect might work with the current key dumping procedures but no one has stopped by and/or attempted on them yet.
 It is speculation.

+> > [!NOTE]
+> Vehicles that are crossed out are supported by openpilot but are not on https://comma.ai/vehicles because they are not fully officially supported.
+The primary reason stems from the key extraction process being produced from a non-comma.ai process.
+That said, if you have the key, it will work.

 * ~~2021-2023 RAV4 Prime~~
   * Known as RAV4 PHEV in non-North American markets